What is Mint Authority on Solana and Why It Matters

 If the creator still controls the update authority, they can change the token's name and image at any time.
 This can be used for bait-and-switch schemes — launching a token with one identity, building a community, then changing it to something else.

-BarryGuard checks update authority as part of its 21-check methodology.
-A renounced update authority (set to the Solana System Program) scores 90.
-Creator-controlled update authority scores 20.
+BarryGuard checks update authority as part of its 23-check methodology.
+A renounced update authority is treated as significantly safer than one still controlled by the creator.

 The Dangerous Combination

 The worst-case scenario is a token where mint authority is active and a single wallet holds a large percentage of the supply.
-BarryGuard's scoring engine treats this as an automatic Danger signal — if the Mint Authority check scores 0 and the Top Holder Concentration check scores 0, the overall score is forced to 1 (Danger) regardless of all other checks.
+BarryGuard treats this combination as an automatic Danger signal — the overall risk rating is forced to Danger regardless of all other checks.

 How to Check Mint Authority

-Or you can use BarryGuard's token checker — paste any Solana token address and the Mint Authority check runs automatically as part of the full 21-check analysis.
-The result shows clearly whether mint authority is active or revoked, along with 20 other risk signals.
+Or you can use BarryGuard's token checker — paste any Solana token address and the Mint Authority check runs automatically as part of the full 23-check analysis.
+The result shows clearly whether mint authority is active or revoked, along with 22 other risk signals.

 Summary